- Deputy Head, Eccles Centre for American Studies

-- Treasurer, British Association for American Studies
+- Chair, British Association for American Studies

 Cara Rodway holds a PhD in American Studies from King’s College London.
 Her research centres on twentieth-century US social history, popular culture, and the formation of identity.
 Her doctoral thesis “Roadside Romance?
 The American Motel in Postwar Popular Culture” was an interdisciplinary project which examined the meaning of the conceptually and physically liminal motel space.
 She is currently working on a new project on the re-appropriation of vaudeville as a trope in mid-century film musicals.